hadyrashwan/aws-lambda-record-email-example/README.md

 To clean up AWS resources you need to navigate AWS Console / cloudformation and delete two stacks `<env>-ts-lambda` and `<env>-deployment-bucket`.
 S3 Bucket [will not be deleted automatically](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) so you need to remove it manual :(

+## Credit
+This template is made by [Mslosarz](https://github.com/mslosarz/).
+You can learn more from here [aws-lambda-typescript](https://github.com/mslosarz/aws-lambda-typescript).